 Google is engaged in an uphill battle as it challenges Facebook’s massive social network with its relatively new Google+ Sign-up.
-Although a direct assault on the Facebook’s shear numbers is untenable, Google’s strategy to penetrate the Facebook’s dominance via third party apps by using Google Identity to log into multiple platforms.
+Although a direct assault on Facebook’s sheer numbers is untenable, Google’s strategy to penetrate Facebook’s dominance via third-party apps by using Google Identity to log into multiple platforms.
 Google’s strategy is to connect its fledgling social network to promote Google-related products and services.
-Google rolled out its new Google+ Sign-in which allows third party developers to expand Google+ authenticity, sharing and interaction into their apps.
+Google rolled out its new Google+ Sign-in which allows third-party developers to expand Google+ authenticity, sharing and interaction into their apps.
 This strategy encourages viewers to utilize the Google + Sign-in as an entry point to sites such as Gmail, YouTube and Google Apps.
-Google+ Sign-in acts as a key into a prolific and expanding list of websites, clients and apps that become the virtual connective tissue underpinning the very fabric of the social universe.
+Google+ Sign-in acts as a key to a prolific and expanding list of websites, clients and apps that become the virtual connective tissue underpinning the very fabric of the social universe.

-The purpose of the ID is to encourage two way communications through Google to an app which acts as a conduit where activity is directed to your Google+ network.
-Spamming is limited by having control who will be sharing information and who will not be.
-The two step authentication process that gives the option of either approving others to see your activity or limiting it to your circle of friends.
+The purpose of the ID is to encourage two-way communications through Google to an app that acts as a conduit where activity is directed to your Google+ network.
+Spamming is limited by having control over who will be sharing information and who will not be.
+The two-step authentication process gives the option of either approving others to see your activity or limiting it to your circle of friends.